File a Report

 Data Breaches will be subject to a specific handling, involving CERN's computer security team, following CERN's Data Breach Response procedure.

-For all other subjects, depending on the circumstances, the ODP will forward your report to the services concerned so that they are able to provide you with explanations.
+In case of a reported misprocessing, depending on the circumstances, the ODP will forward your report to the services concerned so that they are able to provide explanations.
+The ODP will assess the compliance of the processing and, if necessary, recommend corrective measures to the services.

 CERN's legal framework does not prescribe a delay to handle reports, however the ODP will do its best to do this as swiftly as possible.

-You, and if applicable the services concerned, will be informed about the outcome of the evalutation by the ODP.
+You, and if applicable the services concerned, will be informed about the outcome of the evaluation by the ODP.

 And in case the personal data concerned is your own, the ODP will advise you also of your right to lodge a formal complaint